changux/datacenter-scanner/README.md

 Create subnets.config and fill it with the subnets you want to scan

+`virtualenv virtualenv-scanner`

-`source virtualenv-scanner/bin/activate` to create the virtualenv
+`source virtualenv-scanner/bin/activate`

+`pip3 install -r requirements.txt`

 `python3 scan.py`